lyle-morris-sudo/pixel/guidelines/color.md

 #### Building components with layer tokens

-Building components with layering tokens works just like how you would have always built component color variations in the Pixel design system.
+Building components with layering tokens works just like how you would have always built component color variations in the design system.
 For each layer that a component lives on, a separate component variation must be built using the tokens from that layering set.

 Spec each component variant with its corresponding layering set.
 For elements that are not part of the layer sets like type or icons, apply color tokens as you normally would.
 Non-layer tokens will be the same across variants because they have enough contrast not to need a change with each layer.